Bronchitis is an infection of the main airways of the lungs (bronchi), causing them to become irritated and inflamed.

 Antibiotics have no effect on viruses, and prescribing them when they're unnecessary can, over time, make bacteria more resistant to antibiotic treatment.

 A GP will only prescribe antibiotics if you have an increased risk of developing complications, such as pneumonia.

 Antibiotics may also be recommended for:

 - premature babies

 - elderly people over the age of 80

 - people with a history of heart, lung, kidney or liver disease

-- people with a weakened immune system, which could be the result of an underlying condition or a side effect of a treatment such as steroid medication
+- people with a weakened immune system, which could be the result of an underlying condition or a side effect of a treatment like steroids

 - people with cystic fibrosis

 Side effects of these drugs are uncommon, but include feeling sick, being sick and diarrhoea.